AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

       Put_Line ("Main completes normally");
    end Main;

+:code-config:`reset_accumulator=True`

+Procedure :ada:`Main` calls :ada:`Some_Process`, which in turn calls function :ada:`Value` (line 7). :ada:`Some_Process` declares the array
+object :ada:`L` of type :ada:`List` on line 5, with bounds 1 through
-Procedure :ada:`Main` calls :ada:`Some_Process`, which in turn calls function :ada:`Value` (line 7).
-The call to :ada:`Value` has arguments leading to an attempt to access an array component via an out-of-bounds index (:ada:`1 + 10 * 10 = 101`, beyond the last index of :ada:`L`).
+100. The call to :ada:`Value` has arguments, including variable :ada:`L`, leading to an attempt to access an array component via an out-of-bounds index (:ada:`1 + 10 * 10 = 101`, beyond the last index of :ada:`L`).
 This attempt will trigger an exception in :ada:`Value` prior to actually accessing the array object's memory.
 Function :ada:`Value` doesn't have any exception handlers so the exception is propagated up to the caller :ada:`Some_Process`.
 Procedure :ada:`Some_Process` has an exception handler for :ada:`Constraint_Error` and it so happens that :ada:`Constraint_Error` is the exception raised in this case.
 As a result, the code for that handler will be executed, printing some messages on the screen.
 Then procedure :ada:`Some_Process` will return